neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/05-Real-World-Project.md

 # Real-World Project — Learning Platform Analytics (45–60 min)

+**Beginner Tip:** This is your capstone for subqueries and CTEs!
+Start with the simplest deliverable to build momentum.
+Test each CTE independently before combining.
+Use comments to document your logic.
+This complexity is normal for production analytics—work through it step by step and celebrate progress!

 Company background
 - Acme Learning Hub offers online courses with prerequisites.
 Students enroll, complete lessons, and generate daily activity.
 Stakeholders want actionable analytics driven by subqueries and CTEs.